dom2849/starwarsGame/README.md

-Starwars Game
+Star wars Game
 ======
-A game against the computer where two random starwar characters are drawn.
+A game against the computer where two random star war characters are drawn.
 The player who has the tallest character wins.

 Built With
 ------